nikkomiu/cmake-tools/README.md

 - `llvm-profdata`: Used to build profiling data when testing with code coverage.
 - `llvm-cov`: Used to generate HTML and LCOV reports when testing with code coverage.

+The clang tools can be downloaded from the [GitHub Release](https://github.com/llvm/llvm-project/releases/tag/llvmorg-18.1.8) for LLVM.
+The `clang-format`, `clang-check`, and `clang-tidy` binaries are all within the `clang+llvm` assets.
+These binaries can be directly copied to your path as they currently do not have any external dependencies to function.

 ### vcpkg

 Commonly, I'll include `vcpkg` in my projects.
 However, I'm not a fan of including it at the system